ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \omega_z(t) = \text{ }??? \notag $$

-To characterize the $z-$axis angular velocity, we need to introduce some bullshit.
+To characterize the $z-$axis angular velocity, I introduce some bullshit.
 I told you that in this model, there is a single PoC between ball and cloth.
-If such were *truly* the case, there is nothing to stop the ball from spinning forever (besides air, which we will ignore).
+If such were *truly* the case, there is nothing to stop the ball from spinning forever (besides air, which I will ignore).
 This is because a ball spinning in place has **zero speed** at the infinitesimally small PoC.
 In other words, the relative velocity between the ball and cloth at the PoC is 0, and this means there can exist no frictional force.
-Of course, we know that the ball *does* slow, which is proof that there does not exist a "point of contact" but rather an "area of contact".
+Of course, everyone knows that the ball *does* slow, which is proof that there does not exist a "point of contact" but rather an "area of contact".

 Rather than explicitly define an area of contact, which would greatly complicate the physics, we